cloudregistry/cloudregistry-epp-rtk/README.md

 which shows how the library can be used in conjunction with the EPP-RTK.
 You are encouraged to follow the sample to develop your application.

+There is a convenient wrapper ``net.cloudregistry.rtk.epprtk.LaunchPhaseCreateDomainWrapper`` for the common use case of creating a sunrise or land rush application.
+The sample code above shows how it is used.